xuanzee/PUI2016_fb55/HW3_fb55/README.md

 - the data tables for the reducted datasets (first few columns)
 - the plots for each dataframe, with usual rules for plotting applying: visible and readable axes, title, legend, caption.

-## Assignment 3: Finish z-test but lab and turn it in as a notebook.
+## Assignment 3: Finish z-test lab and turn it in as a notebook (more details in email).